Amin-MAG/My-Notes/Embedded-Systems.md

 ### Single-Purpose processors

-- Just do on particular computational task
+- Just do one particular computational task
 - They are fast and Power efficient
 - Functional inflexibility
 - High cost at low volume